 1 said".
-This was at the end of the day, a lady who had 1 She has already indicated that she doesn't remember.
-2 been in the witness box probably all day, I think.
-2 She hasn't been challenged that that was untrue, she was 3 THE CHAIRMAN: And the previous day.
-3 merely saying "I don't remember" because she didn't want 4 MR STITT: And who had also had a difficult time at one 4 to let her colleagues down.
-That's not a case that's 5 point and we rose to allow her to compose herself.
-5 ever been put to her.
+This was at the end of the day, a lady who had 2 been in the witness box probably all day, I think.
+3 THE CHAIRMAN: And the previous day.
+4 MR STITT: And who had also had a difficult time at one 5 point and we rose to allow her to compose herself.
 6 THE CHAIRMAN: Yes.
-6 Then you say, sir: 7 MR STITT: Then if I may ask you to look at the bottom of 7 "When her more senior colleagues are sitting around 8 the same page at 194.
-8 and not saying what mistakes are made."
-9 THE CHAIRMAN: Just before you go to the bottom of the page, 9 Now, anybody reading that who mightn't know the 10 you don't skip over the fact that at line 14 $\ensuremath{\text{I'm}}$ 10 personae in this inquiry and, more particularly the 11 recorded as saying that this is subject to the evidence 11 chairman, might think that senior colleagues sitting 12 that comes later.
-12 around and not saying what mistakes were made was 13 MR STITT: Let me just read that: 13 indicative of a state of mind where you, sir, had come 14 "I have to say, subject to the evidence that comes 14 to the conclusion that in the light of the Fergusons' 15 later [which underscores the point I made a moment ago 15 statement and the patient record and the light of the 16 about your general handling of the inquiry, with 16 first witness on this subject the other witnesses 17 respect] I think the admissions and facing up to what 17 haven't touch on the June or September meetings, which 18 went wrong should come from the most senior people there 18 is why $\ensuremath{\text{I'm}}$ intervening before this witness gives her 19 and it's difficult to put the responsibility on to 19 evidence and she will be the second, and $\ensuremath{\mathtt{I}}$ anticipate 20 somebody like Mrs Noble."
-20 a similar line of questioning with a number of 21 So that's reasonable for the balance.
-21 individuals.
-22 Then Mr Quinn comes in at line 19: 22 THE CHAIRMAN: Yes.
-23 "I totally agree.
-I totally agree and the family 23 MR STITT: I would like you, sir, if I may my point, when 24 wouldn't expect this nurse to come out bluntly and say 24 I finish it, is that I'm going to ask you to confirm 25 there's mistakes made."
-25 that in fact you haven't reached any concrete or
+7 MR STITT: Then if I may ask you to look at the bottom of 8 the same page at 194.
+9 THE CHAIRMAN: Just before you go to the bottom of the page, 10 you don't skip over the fact that at line 14 ${\tt I'm}$ 11 recorded as saying that this is subject to the evidence 12 that comes later.
+13 MR STITT: Let me just read that: 14 "I have to say, subject to the evidence that comes 15 later [which underscores the point I made a moment ago 16 about your general handling of the inquiry, with 17 respect] I think the admissions and facing up to what 18 went wrong should come from the most senior people there 19 and it's difficult to put the responsibility on to 20 somebody like Mrs Noble."
+21 So that's reasonable for the balance.
+22 Then Mr Quinn comes in at line 19: 23 "I totally agree.
+I totally agree and the family 24 wouldn't expect this nurse to come out bluntly and say

+25 there's mistakes made."

 1 preliminary view in relation to this matter.
 And 2 I think it's important that that is clarified because 3 there are two basic points summarising the pages which 4 I have opened.
 The first is that Nurse Noble does not 5 add to the sum of knowledge as to what was said at the 6 meeting in September.
 What has happened is she has been 7 used notwithstanding the fact she says, and she's not 8 challenged, "I don't recall what was said in September".
 9 That is still used as a vehicle for putting to her 10 essentially the conspiracy theory and it's articulated 11 clearly on page 197.
 Mr Wolfe asks at line 6: 12 "And at this meeting in September 2001, the family 13 were not given the full story; isn't that right?"
 14 This is a witness who has been in the witness box 15 all day and has said three times already that she can't 16 remember: 17 "Well, from what I can see, yes.
 I can't recall the 18 actual meeting itself.
 I can't recall the exact points 19 of it."
 20 THE CHAIRMAN: But "from what I can see" is from the only 21 written record of the meeting.
 22 MR STITT: We'll come to that, and from what has been put to 23 her as well.
-It has been put to her as a fait accompli 24 that nobody said anything about electrolytes should have 25 been checked or that there was too much fluid.
+It has been put to her as a fait accompli 24 that nobody said anything about electrolytes should have 25 here sharked as that there are too much fluid